au-ts/libmicrokitco/README.md

 ### Configuration
 You need to create a file called `libmicrokitco_opts.h` that specify this constant:
-1. `LIBMICROKITCO_MAX_COTHREADS`: the number of cothreads your system needs.
+1. `LIBMICROKITCO_MAX_COTHREADS`: the number of cothreads your system have, including the root PD thread.
+For example, if you have the root PD thread and a worker cothread, this must be defined as 2.

 `libmicrokitco_opts.h` is tracked as a dependancy of the library's object file.
 Changes to `libmicrokitco_opts.h` will trigger a recompilation of the library.